SWI-Prolog/packages-mqi/mqi_overview.md

 Note that the MQI is related to the [Pengines library](pengine-references), but where the Pengines library is focused on a client/server, multi-tenet, sandboxed environment, the MQI is local, single tenet and unconstrained.
 Thus, when the requirement is to embed Prolog within another programming language "like a library", it can be a good solution for exposing the full power of Prolog with low integration overhead.

 ## Installation Steps for Python {#mqi-python-installation}
-A Python 3.x library that integrates Python with SWI Prolog using the Machine Query Interface is included with in the `libs` directory of the SWI Prolog installation.
+A Python 3.x library that integrates Python with SWI Prolog using the Machine Query Interface is included within the `libs` directory of the SWI Prolog installation.
 It is also available using =|pip install swiplserver|=.
 See the [Python swiplserver library documentation](https://blog.inductorsoftware.com/swiplserver/swiplserver/prologserver.html) for more information on how to use and install it from either location.

 ## Installation Steps for Other Languages {#mqi-language-installation}